 - Sire-Dam -

-He began his 2018 campaign with successive wins in the Group 3 Gordon Richards Stakes (at Sandown), Group 3 Al Rayyan Stakes (Newbury) and then Group 2 Hardwicke Stakes (Royal Ascot) before more than playing his part in an epic renewal of the QIPCO-sponsored King George VI And Queen Elizabeth Stakes at Ascot.
+The previous campaign he had begun with successive wins in the Group 3 Gordon Richards Stakes (at Sandown), Group 3 Al Rayyan Stakes (Newbury) and then Group 2 Hardwicke Stakes (Royal Ascot) before more than playing his part in another epic renewal of the QIPCO-sponsored King George VI And Queen Elizabeth Stakes at Ascot.

 Sent off 6-4 favourite, his backers would have been on good terms with themselves as he cruised into the lead but he was unable to repel Poet’s Word, his stablemate, in the closing stages and went down by a neck.
 The pair were nine lengths clear of the rest.